Notice of Amendment:

 - matters incidental to a proceeding involving a statute or subject mentioned above.

 - Counsel shall identify to the Trial Coordinator that a commercial matter is time sensitive by completing the Time Sensitive – Commercial Scheduling Request A date for hearing shall be scheduled directly with the Trial Coordinator.

 - If a commercial matter is not time sensitive, motions or applications shall initially be made returnable on a regular motions date.
-If such a motion or application requires more than 30 minutes for all parties to argue or requires a court reporter, counsel shall complete the Certificate of Readiness of Special Appointment of Commercial Matter Form and the Region’s usual procedures with respect to special appointments as set out in Part I shall apply.
+If such a motion requires more than 60 minutes for all parties to argue or requires a court order, counsel shall complete the Certificate of Readiness of Special Appointment of Commercial Matter Form and the Region’s usual procedures with respect to special appointments as set out in Part I shall apply.

 - Factums are required for all special appointments involving commercial matters.
 Pursuant to the Rules of Civil Procedure, the moving party’s factum shall be served and filed at least seven days before the scheduled hearing date of the special appointment.
 The responding party’s factum shall be served and filed at least four days before the hearing.

 - Paragraphs 7 and 8 (confirmation forms) also apply to all motions and applications for commercial proceedings in London.

 - Counsel and parties are directed to the provisions of rule 37.15 and encouraged to consider the appropriateness of a request for a direction that all motions in the commercial proceeding be heard by a single judge.